Kieran McGeeney: Personal life

-He is fond of the MMA fighting.
-He is also into his jiu jitsu.
+He is fond of the MMA fighting. and jiu jitsu.

 According to Peter Queally in November 2021: "Kieran McGeeney, this Armagh [Gaelic] footballer, was training there [at the Straight Blast Gym in Dublin] at the time and he was good at jiu jitsu.
 At the end of the night I was wrecked and ready to pack up and John [Kavanagh, Straight Blast Gym founder] said get back on the mat and points at McGeeney.
 I'll never forget that 10 minutes.
 It was the most horrific 10 minutes of my life.
 I cannot describe to you how bad it was.
 There's one thing I can vividly remember.
 Kieran was on top of me and I'm not messing, he started putting his hand underneath my rib cage and I am not messing, his hand was inside my body.
 He was pulling on my ribs.
 I thought I was going to break my ribs and I was going to tap, but I didn't.
 I couldn't bring myself to do it.
 I kind of knew what was going on, even though John didn't say anything, it felt like a big set-up".
 According to the BBC, "It was just that.
 Kavanagh had told Kieran McGeeney — a legend in the GAA world — to 'torture' Queally, to see if he was serious about becoming an MMA fighter".